StevenMayher/432-2022/labs/lab01/README.md

 # Lab 01

-This is the main page for Lab 01 for the 432 course in Spring 2021.
+This is the main page for Lab 01 for the 432 course in Spring 2022.

 Deadlines for all Labs are provided in the [Course Calendar](https://thomaselove.github.io/432/calendar.html).

 ## Instructions

-The instructions for completing Lab 01 [are now available](https://github.com/THOMASELOVE/432-2021/blob/master/labs/lab01/lab01_instructions.md).
+The instructions for completing Lab 01 [are found here](https://github.com/THOMASELOVE/432-2022/blob/main/labs/lab01/lab01_instructions.md).

 ## Data